hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-6.md

 Name your project `DeploySentimentModel`

+Feel free to use InteliJ's default location for storing the application.
+The one in the following picture was a custom location to store the application.

 Select appropriate **sbt version 1.2.3** and **Scala version 2.11.12**.
 Make sure sources are checked to download sources.

 ![name_sbt_scala_version](assets/images/deploying-a-sentiment-classification-model/name_sbt_scala_version.jpg)